By Jo Davenport and Dianne Harris

 The schools in our Trust that have had the most success with Bedrock have embedded it as part of a long-term, whole-school development linked to their school improvement plans – and among those who didn’t initially, many have used Bedrock as a trigger to look at whole-school vocabulary development, such as introducing pupil vocabulary journals and daily reading practice.

-Where staff from across schools have got involved, the teaching strategies have reached a wider audience and we can see this impact.
+Where staff from across schools have gotten involved, the teaching strategies have reached a wider audience and we can see this impact.
 Many feel that it is this application of a consistent whole-school approach that will ultimately have the greatest impact on learning, rather than continuing to use Bedrock alone – so effectively Bedrock has acted as a springboard for them to implement their own literacy strategies.

 Our schools see Bedrock, and the whole-school development of vocabulary, as an ongoing priority.
 Many are looking to develop a consistent approach to whole-school teaching of vocabulary based on the Bedrock approach.
 They overwhelmingly tell us that Bedrock has been a useful tool in supporting them achieve their vocabulary development goals.